fedighanmi/Tree_Survival_Project/README.md

 After installing, you can import it in your python file or jupyter notebook.
 There is an example notebook in this repoitory that you can use as a guideline of what you can do.
 For detailed information about all functions and features, refer to the documentation.

 ## Requirements
-To use our package, you need to have [Python 3.8](https://www.python.org/downloads/) and above in your machine.
+To use our package, you need to have [Python 3.8](https://www.python.org/downloads/) or above in your machine.

 ## License